pixelsdb/pixels/docs/INSTALL.md

 These dashboards can be used to monitor the performance metrics of the instance.

 ## Start Pixels
-Enter `PIXELS_HOME`, execute `./sbin/reset-cache.sh` for the first time of starting Pixels, even if pixels-cache is disabled.
+Enter `PIXELS_HOME`, execute `./sbin/reset-cache.sh` for the first time of starting Pixels if pixels-cache is enabled.

 Then, start the daemons of Pixels using:
 ```bash